*Currently not accepting applications for the 2021 cycle*

 We begin accepting fellowship applications in the spring of the year prior to when a fellowship will start, e.g., applications are accepted in the spring of 2020 for a fellowship that would start in the fall of 2021.
-Starting in the 2021 cycle, CREEC would prefer to accept applications by June 1, and will require all applications by July 1.

 The Civil Rights Education and Enforcement Center (CREEC) invites second or third-year law students or judicial clerks to join CREEC in applying for fellowships such as EJW, Skadden, and Justice Catalyst fellowships.
 CREEC was established in 2013 to continue impact litigation and conduct more extensive outreach, education, and proactive investigation, building on decades of plaintiff-side civil rights work.
 Through large-scale class action anti-discrimination lawsuits and individual cases, as well as education efforts, CREEC works to ensure that everyone can fully and independently participate in our nation’s civic life without discrimination based on race, gender, disability, religion, national origin, age, sexual orientation or gender identity.
 CREEC’s education and enforcement work and nearly all our current cases fall under the Immigration Detention Accountability Project (IDAP) or under the Accessibility Project.